-Measurement of Time
+C. Measurement of Time

 - Estimate a 30-second interval by counting (you can tap your foot or use your heartbeat to establish rhythm).
 Your lab partner should time you in this exercise with the stopwatch.
-Help your partner by giving him start and stop commands.
+Help your partner by giving him or her start and stop commands.
 Record your estimates. - 12.
 Measure a 30-second interval by watching the wall clock or the second hand on your wristwatch.
-Again give your partner start and stop commands so he can time you with the stopwatch.
+Again give your partner start and stop commands so they can time you with the stopwatch.
 Record the results. - 13.
 Use the reflex testing strip to find your time to start and stop the stopwatch.
-Do you think you can actually measure time to 1

-$\frac{1}{100}$ second (0.01 sec.) using this watch?
+Do you think you can actually measure time to $\frac{1}{100}$ of a second (i.e., 0.01 s) using a stop watch?